-The deployment plan, release, or implementation (cutover plan) is an essential part of Project Management.
-Implementation is the culmination of an information technology project and its planning must be rigorous and detailed to ensure positive outcomes.
+The deployment plan, release, or implementation (cutover plan) is an essential part of project management.
+Implementation is the culmination of an information technology project.
+How to ensure a positive outcome?
+With strategic, rigorous and detailed planning.
 Here are the five key milestones.

-- Plan project implementation as early as possible
+1 – Strategic planning deployment as early as possible

 The stake of the commissioning is rather important.
 Project implementation planning should begin as early as mid-point in the project.
 Strategic planning must be done with the project teams (business, technical, functional and implementation) to consider all possible strategies.
 Studying each team’s workflows will result in many questions being raised.
 The most important considerations are the company’s business reality.